guyrosillo/finalexam/final-exam/README.md

 ###Setup

+1. Update your WEB1010 folder by issuing the 'git pull' command.

+2. Copy the final-exam directory from your WEB1010 directory and paste a copy somewhere not inside of your WEB1010 folder.

-1. Download the .zip file called final-exam folder.
-Then create a github repository called web1010final.
+3. Create a github repository called web1010final.

-2. Next, initialize a git repository in your final-exam folder and add your web1010final github repository as a remote.
+4. Initialize a git repository in your final-exam folder and add your web1010final github repository as a remote.
 (5pts)

 ###Part 1 - web1010final.html